 The Fitzrovia Chapel Foundation looks after the chapel on behalf of the local community, our visitors, other organisations and the wider public.
 We’re responsible for promoting its place in local history, heritage and culture.

 We are also entrusted with the conservation, restoration, maintenance and preservation of the building and its contents.
-The chapel was never consecrated, or dedicated, nor was it ever registered as a religious building under English law.
 We have a licence so that marriages and civil partnerships may be conducted here.
 We also hold baby naming ceremonies, workshops, community events, concerts, launches, fashion shows and exhibitions.

 Open Days

-The chapel’s original purpose was to provide a place for reflection and quiet contemplation for the staff and patients of the former Middlesex Hospital.
-We continue this tradition, opening the chapel on most Wednesdays to the public.
-Between 11:00 and 17:00, visitors are welcome to learn more of the chapel’s history, appreciate its breathtaking architecture or ‘just be’ in the calm and serene surroundings.
+The chapel’s original purpose was to provide a place for prayer, services, reflection and quiet contemplation for the staff and patients of the former Middlesex Hospital.
+We continue this tradition, opening the chapel most weeks to the public.
+Between 11am and 4pm, Monday to Wednesday (and one Sunday a month), visitors are welcome to learn more of the chapel’s history, appreciate its breathtaking architecture or ‘just be’ in the calm and serene surroundings.
+During exhibitions, we are open every day.

 Meditation & Mindfulness